 Carrots are a good source of vitamins and minerals, including vitamin A, vitamin C, potassium, and fiber.
-These nutrients are important for a Your Child’s growth and development.

 Why are carrots good for Your Child?

 Carrots are easy for babies to chew and swallow, which makes them a great first food for babies who are just starting to eat solid foods.
 Overall, carrots are a healthy, nutritious, and tasty food that can be a great addition to Your Child’s diet.

 What to consider